Events & Festivities Around the Valley

 The three-tier altars are filled with offerings that reflect the life of the loved one, as well as traditional components representing the elements of water, fire (candles), wind (colorful paper banners) and earth (food, especially bread).
 You’ll also bright marigolds, beautifully made of paper, and colorfully decorated calacas and calaveras (skeletons and skulls).
 Sugar skulls are a common festive part of the celebration.

 Today, Día de los Muertos has become a global event with its festivities, costumes, music, food and dance.
-Here in the Valley, you can experience the rich traditions at the annual Día de los Muertos Community Celebration, Altar and Exhibition in Tieton.
+Here in the Valley, you can experience the rich traditions at the annual Día de los Muertos Community Celebration & Altar in Tieton.
 Each year, Tieton Arts & Humanities and Mighty Tieton host the celebration and create a large community altar they welcome everyone to contribute to.

 Explore the Town of Tieton